Yalemzewod A Gelaw

 Key responsibilities:

-• Played a key role in grant writing applications, including study design, sample size determination, and selection of analytical techniques.
+• Contributed to competitive grant applications, owning study design, sample size calculations, and analytical strategy.

 2019 - 2020